tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 that the exchange is performed, however.
 In addition, the server MAY choose not to do a cookie exchange when a session is resumed or, more generically, when the DTLS handshake uses a PSK-based key exchange.
+Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange should store the client's IP in the cookie and limit the size of their responses in order to avoid amplification attacks.
 Clients MUST be prepared to do a cookie exchange with every handshake.